 Finally, we prefer VPNs with shared IP addresses for torrenting.
 This means you share an IP address with dozens, perhaps even hundreds of other people.
 Shared IPs add a significant layer of anonymity, which makes it more difficult to trace activity back to you.

 Without further ado, here are our top picks in no particular order:

 ExpressVPN offers fast download speeds with 256-bit AES encryption across 78 different countries.
-It’s a bit on the expensive side, but it has some of the best designed apps out there for a wide range of devices.
+It has some of the best designed apps out there for a wide range of devices.
 They include Windows, Mac OSX, Android, iOS, some wifi routers, and Linux (CLI).
 It’s a great plug-and-play option for those who don’t want to fuss with different configurations and just want something that will guarantee security and anonymity when torrenting.
 ExpressVPN doesn’t keep usage logs and is based in the British Virgin Islands, which has no data retention laws.
 A kill switch is built in to prevent traffic from leaking onto the unencrypted network should your connection drop.
 OpenVPN is the default VPN protocol, but L2TP and SSTP are also solid alternatives.
 P2P is supported on all servers.

 Read our full review of ExpressVPN.
 Update, March 16, 2017: You can try ExpressVPN risk free with their their 30 day money back guarantee, there is also an extra 3 months free with this deal on 12 month plans which brings the monthly price down to a very reasonable level.